smzair/Event-Booking-API/README.md

 	 • php artisan serve

-Your API will now be available at http://localhost:8000.
+ API will now be available at http://localhost:8000.

 Final project directory structure should be